armandsl/photography-portfolio/.github/README.md

 - [Contact](#contact)

 ## Introduction
-Photography Portfolio site is used Minimal Jekyll theme for GitHub Pages.
+This site is used Minimal Jekyll theme for GitHub Pages.
 Help us make these docs or pages great!

 ## Features
 - **Explore My Work**: Featured Professional Work.